 Give To Others

 I remember the mountains of packages she mailed back home.
 I think deep down she hurt for those who were left behind.
-Every day that she moved about in freedom and had the opportunities of living in America was another day she was reminded that her sisters and other family members did not.
+Every day that she moved about in freedom and had the opportunities of living in America was another day she was reminded that her sisters and other family members did not have the same freedom.
 As life went on and they had weddings, christenings, birthdays and holidays, she would shop for them all and send huge boxes with money hidden in pockets.
-When she visited Prague, she also carried extra suitcases and gave everything away.
+When she visited Prague, she also carried extra suitcases and gave everything away, coming back with only her handbag each time.

 Make Time for Being Beautiful